RMLio/rmlmapper-java/README.md

 This makes sure that the containers running on GitLab are used and adds the right connection strings to the mapping files.

 ##### Problems
 * A problem with Docker (can't start the container) causes the SQLServer tests to fail locally.
+These tests have been turned off.
 * A problem with Docker (can't start the container) causes the PostgreSQL tests to fail locally on windows 7 machines.

 # Dependencies